alexsohr/autodoc/instructions/features.md

     * read_wiki_contents(topic: str)**:** This tool will make a GET request to a new endpoint (e.g., http://localhost:3000/api/wiki-content?repo_url=...&topic=...) to get the content.
     * ask_question(question: str)**:** This tool will make a POST request to the existing "Ask" feature's API (eg., http://localhost:3000/api/chat/completions?...) endpoint, passing the repo_url and question.
 5. **Autodoc server url:**
-    * Read the autodoc server url from environment variable AUTODOC_SERVER_URL
+    * Read the autodoc server url from environment variable AUTODOC_SERVER_URL that is defined in the mcp client
+    * Create an API route in src/api to return cached wiki structures for a repository
+    * Create another API route in src/api to fetch specific wiki content topics
+    * Use the apis in src/api in mcp-server.py

 ### Feature 5: MCP Configuration UI for Local Server